raphamorim/rio/docs/docs/documentation/key-bindings.md

 ### [Overwriting](#overwriting)

 Bindings are always filled by default, but will be replaced when a new binding with the same triggers is defined.
-To unset a default binding, it can be mapped to the <span class="keyword">ReceiveChar</span> action.
-Alternatively, you can use <span class="keyword">None</span> for a no-op if you do not wish to receive input characters for that binding.
+To unset a default binding, it can be mapped to the `ReceiveChar` action.
+Alternatively, you can use `None` for a no-op if you do not wish to receive input characters for that binding.

 The example below will disable window creation binding in the macos: